Replace Missing Teeth with Dental Implants

-A dental implant may be the best option for restoring a missing tooth because it so closely resembles the structure of your natural tooth.
-Dr. Smith can help determine if you are a candidate for treatment with dental implants.
+A dental implant may be the best option for restoring a missing tooth because it so closely resembles the structure of your natural tooth and it prevents bone loss just as a healthy, natural tooth root does.
+Dr. Smith can help determine if you are a candidate for painless treatment with dental implants.

 A dental implant is made up of three parts:

 The implant itself: It is made out of titanium and is placed in your jawbone where your tooth used to be.
 It acts like the root of your replacement tooth.

 The abutment: This is a connecting piece that is placed on top of the implant device.

 The crown: This is a tooth-like cap that covers the implant and looks like a real tooth.

 Dr. Smith can provide you with a few sedation options for your dental implant procedure.
 If you have mild to moderate anxiety, you can breathe in nitrous oxide, or laughing gas, through an inhaler.
 You will feel better in just a few minutes.
 Dr. Smith will also apply a local anesthesia to the area where the implant will be placed so that you feel minimal discomfort.

 You may also choose oral sedation—taking medication orally in order to feel relaxed.
 This allows you to achieve a stronger sense of relaxation if needed.